Join me and learn more about tropical convection, as well as atmospheric Easterly Waves (EWs) and their representation in global climate models.

 During my time in SOARS and at UPRM I was able to work with historically underrepresented communities and witnessed the lack of representation within the geosciences.
 Ever since these early years I have made it one of my main goals to mentor other students, especially those from underrepresented communities, that are interested in applying to research experiences, graduate school and graduate fellowships.
 If you are reading this and are an undergraduate/graduate student interested in applying to some of these and want advice and or help, please visit the “Internados de Verano/Summer Internships tab” or send me a message in the “Contact” tab (information on grad school and fellowships under preparation)!
 Because I believe science should be accessible to all, I include information in this page in both English and Spanish!

-All of these experiences have revealed my desire to pursue a career in academia to continue researching, teaching science, and mentoring students.
+All of these experiences have revealed my desire to pursue avenues where I can leverage my skills to continue researching, teaching science, and mentoring others.
 Through my representation and work I hope to contribute to efforts dedicated to the pursuit of a more diverse, equitable, inclusive, just, and welcoming environment within the geosciences, in which students from all backgrounds can thrive and become assets to the field.
 Through my position I aim to inspire others to do the same.
 In addition, I aspire to conduct research that will directly benefit the Caribbean region, where I grew up and fell in love with the atmospheric sciences.